Marcos Chaves: Laughing Mask, 2005 (video)

 Laughing Mask is part of three self-portrait mask videos by Chaves.
 It shows a disembodied head floating in the middle of a black screen.
-A latex carnival mask the artist bought in central street market of Rio de Janeiro covers the face from just below the eyes.
+A latex carnival mask the artist bought in the central street market of Rio de Janeiro covers the face from just below the eyes.
 It is dominated by a grotesquely over-sized mouth, fixed in a horrifying smile, which reveals two banks of yellow teeth.

 Laughing Mask questions the boundaries between the 'reality' of the artist as person / persona and the 'fiction' of the artwork, keeping both perceptions in play simultaneously.
 As with the most unnerving comedy, there is no laughter soundtrack – viewers are left to decide for themselves in which of the ambiguities to place their trust.

 [...]the mask carries, in the origin of its representation, the moral, political and poetic functions.
 Still, the mask has the potential of absorbing many of the issues that arouse the interest of the art territory in its modern acceptation: illusion, myth, allegory and simulacrum.
 In an even broader sphere, the mask touches the true/false dichotomy, a dilemma that, since Plato, has substantiated the aesthetic universe.